NomadMiners/v1/README.md

 Funds from the Luna Miner NFT sale will allocated to the following:
 ●	60% - Buy high powered crypto miners.
 These miners will be used to boost the profits the Luna Miners DAO.
 The profits produced will ensure the Luna Miner DAO is positioned to scale quickly and efficiently on a monthly basis.
 ●	10% - Invested into green technology such as solar power to offset the energy usage produced by the facility.
-●	10% - Shared with early partners such as WeFund to continue assist projects being built on the Terra ecosystem and show appreciation for their efforts in our early stages of development.
+●	10% - Shared with early partners such  to continue assist projects being built new projects being built across the ecosystem
 ●	5% - Shared to wallets holding a Miner Card.
-●	5% - Shared to Angel Protocol to support a charity of the Luna Miner DAO’s choice.
+●	5% - Shared to a charity of the Luna Miner DAO’s choice.
 ●	10%- Project creator(s).

 * Project creators will receive a 4% royalty anytime a Luna Miner NFT or Luna Miner Card is sold.
 This will be dedicated to further expand the project.